Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/mesh_options.rst

    For *Topology Mirror* to work the *X Mirror* option must be enabled.

-When using the *X Mirror* option to work on mirrored Mesh Geometry the vertices that are mirrored must be perfectly placed.
+When using the *X Mirror* option to work on mirrored Mesh Geometry, the vertices that are mirrored must be perfectly placed.
 If they are not exactly positioned in their mirror locations then *X Mirror* will not treat those vertices as mirrored.